What is Apache Spark?

 Today, there is widespread deployment of Big Data tools.
 With each passing day, the requirements of enterprises increase, and therefore, there is a need for a faster and more efficient form of data processing.
 Most streaming data is in an unstructured format, coming in thick and fast continuously.
 Here, in this Apache Spark tutorial, we look at how Spark is used successfully in different industries.

 Spark is being increasingly adopted by the banking sector.
 It is mainly used here for financial fraud detection with the help of Spark ML.
 Banks use Spark to handle credit risk assessment, customer segmentation, and advertising.
-Apache Spark is also used to analyze social media profiles, forum discussions, customer support chat, and emails.
+Apache Spark is also used to analyze social media profiles, forum discussions, customer support chats, and emails.
 This way of analyzing data helps organizations make better business decisions.

 Spark is widely used in the e-commerce industry.
 Spark Machine Learning, along with streaming, can be used for real-time data clustering.
 Businesses can share their findings with other data sources to provide better recommendations to their customers.
 Recommendation systems are mostly used in the e-commerce industry to show new trends.

 Apache Spark is a powerful computation engine to perform advanced analytics on patient records.
 It helps keep track of patients’ health records easily.
-The healthcare industry uses Spark to deploy services to get insights such as patient feedback, hospital services, and to keep track of medical data.
+The healthcare industry uses Spark to deploy services to get insights such as patient feedback, and hospital services, and to keep track of medical data.

 Many gaming companies use Apache Spark for finding patterns from their real-time in-game events.
-With this, they can derive further business opportunities by customizing things such as adjusting the complexity-level of the game automatically according to players’ performance, etc. Some media companies, like Yahoo, use Apache Spark for targeted marketing, customizing news pages based on readers’ interests, and so on.
+With this, they can derive further business opportunities by customizing things such as adjusting the complexity level of the game automatically according to players’ performance, etc. Some media companies, like Yahoo, use Apache Spark for targeted marketing, customizing news pages based on readers’ interests, and so on.
 They use tools such as Machine Learning algorithms for identifying the readers’ interests category.
 Eventually, they categorize such news stories in various sections and keep the reader updated on a timely basis.

 Features of Apache Spark